Mende people: History

+In their oral tradition, the Mende describe themselves as being a mixture of two peoples: their original members were hunters and fishers who sparsely populated the area in small peaceful settlements, and their leaders came later, in a recent historical period, bringing with them the arts of war, and also building larger, more permanent villages.
+This is supported by analyses of their language and culture, which show signs of a layering of two different forms; they have both matrilineal and patrilineal inheritance, for instance.
+These leaders described in oral histories were almost certainly Mane people who descended into the coastal lowlands from the area near Moussadou, Guinea in the 16th century.
+They conquered and mixed with the native Bullom people to form the Mende.

 Regional warfare throughout the 19th century led to the capture and sale of many Mende-speakers into slavery.
 Most notable were those found aboard the Amistad in 1839.
 They eventually won their freedom and were repatriated.
 This event involved fifty-two free Mende people, stolen by Portuguese slavers in 1839, who were shipped via the Middle Passage to Havana, Cuba, where they were sold to Cuban sugar plantation owners, José Ruiz and Pedro Montes.

 After working the plantation, they were placed on the schooner Amistad and shipped to another Cuban plantation.
 On the way, they escaped their bondage and were led in a rebellion by Sengbe Pieh.
 They told the crew to return them to Africa.
 Their efforts to return home were frustrated by the ship's remaining crew, who navigated up to the United States.
 The ship was intercepted off Long Island, New York, by a U.S. Coastal brig.
 The Cubans merchants Ruiz and Montes denounced the Mende and asserted that they were their property.
 The ensuing case, heard in Hartford and New Haven, Connecticut, affirmed that the captives were free, and resulted in the return of the thirty-six surviving Mende to their homes.

-In the Americas, especially the United States, researchers have discovered that elements of African culture had long persistence.
-In some areas where there were large groups of enslaved Africans, they kept much of their heritage.

 Language

 The Mende people speak the Mende language (also called Boumpe, Hulo, Kossa, or Kosso), which belongs to the Mande language branch of the proposed Niger-Congo language family.
 In the 1930s African-American linguist Lorenzo Dow Turner found a Gullah family in coastal Georgia that had preserved an ancient song in the Mende language ("A waka"), passing it down for 200 years.
-In the 1990s three modern researchers -- Joseph Opala, Cynthia Schmidt, and Tazieff Koroma — located a Mende village in Sierra Leone where the same song is still sung today.
+In the 1990s three modern researchers – Joseph Opala, Cynthia Schmidt, and Tazieff Koroma — located a Mende village in Sierra Leone where the same song is still sung today.
 The story of this Mende song, and its survival in both Africa and the US, is chronicled in the documentary film The Language You Cry In.